About: Chelsea Catherine Croom

-Chelsea-Catherine Cobb is a Jackson native and 2015 Union University graduate with a degree in Public Relations and French.
+Chelsea Catherine Croom is a Jackson native and 2015 Union University graduate with a degree in Public Relations and French.
 She loves a strong cup of coffee, antique shopping, watching Jeopardy, writing, and meeting others who call Jackson home.
 Tell Chelsea you love cats, and you'll make a friend for life.
 Make sure to follow her on Instagram and to check out her blog, XO, Chelsea Catherine.

 Check out Chelsea-Catherine's latest contributions to Our Jackson Home:

 Tabitha Moore’s dream started with an idea, a few dresses, and an old camper.
 “Owning a business was always something I wanted,” said Moore.
 “So to be able to build one from my love of clothing is a huge blessing.”
 After months and months of thought and prayer, Moore started La Petite Boutique last October with hopes of providing trendy, stylish clothing at affordable prices and building community with other women in the area.

 I often think of the power of words.
 The words others use to you about you, the words you use.
 The words that came before us and the words that will come long after we’re gone.
 The very same tool that can inspire and lead to greatness also can be used to cut down, leaving only rubble where something wonderful should have stood.
 Jackson could be either of those, and the power is in those who call it home.

 Two hands carefully hold the wet clay as it spins around and around.
 They shape it and form it to be beautiful, throwing the clay with force onto the wheel.
 The clay becomes centered as the hands see that it spins perfectly and smoothly.
 They begin to open the top—carefully, though, because they know if it isn't done correctly, they will have to start the process over again.
 From there they form the base, they thin and raise the walls, they go through each step with love.